 First, let’s review what a MAP policy is, what it covers and what it doesn’t cover.
 A minimum advertised price policy (aka MAPP) is a unilateral statement made by a brand owner, in writing, that states the price at which sellers may “advertise” their products.
 It does NOT dictate the minimum price at which a product must be sold.

 Brands implement MAP policies in order to help establish brand value and protect margins by maintaining a level playing field for all of their resellers.
 They are non-negotiable and must be enforced equally to all customers.

-A properly enforced MAP policy is not illegal under federal antitrust laws, but there is no legal recourse for non-compliance.
+A properly enforced MAP policy is not illegal under federal antitrust laws, but there is no legal recourse for non-compliance or MAP violations.
 If a reseller refuses to abide by the MAPP, the brand’s only real option is to stop selling (or stop their reps and distributors) to the merchant.
-Should the brand wish to pursue other remedies, there are different policy strategies that can be used.
+Should the brand wish to pursue other remedies, there are different policy strategies that can be used for MAP enforcement.

 The starting point for MAPP product pricing strategies should always be profit margin.
 Whether it’s a dollar amount or a percentage, MAP pricing should be a realistic price that gives a retailer the ability to make some money.
+This is applicable for both online retailers or brick and mortar stores.
 Brands do, however, need to take a few things into consideration when settling on the price: